GlorytoAlmightyGod/CwritesC/README.md

 # CwritesC

 IF IT IS TAUGHT ONCE,
-IT KNOWS AT ONCE.
+IT CAN NOT KNOW AT ONCE?

 ---------------------------------------------------------------
-AIM :  a TINY step of a small unit of a grander desired fruit.
+AIM :  a TINY step
 ---------------------------------------------------------------
-find the starting and ending brackets of a structure definition. i want it to understand what it can do with a structure.
+explore the environment of solving problems.

 small.
 simple.
 easy.
 doable.
+BREAK.

 incomplete.
-very specific case. not generic. hidden. new. realistic. imperfect.
+very specific. not generic.
+hidden. self-evident in what to do. new. realistic. imperfect.